Walter Eckersall: Death

 Eckersall's funeral on March 27 at Holy Cross Church, five blocks south of the university, was attended by fifteen hundred people.
 At 65th & Maryland, a parish church was built on the site where he first played sandlot football as a child.
 He was buried at nearby Oak Woods Cemetery next to his parents.

 Legacy

-In 1949, The Chicago Public Schools constructed a sporting facility in South Chicago at 2423 East 82nd Street, named "Walter Eckersall Stadium."
+The Chicago Public Schools constructed a sporting facility in South Chicago at 2423 East 82nd Street named Walter Eckersall Stadium in 1949.

 In 1969, in honor of the centennial of collegiate football, the Football Writers Association of America named two "College Football All-Time Teams" of eleven players — an "early" team consisting of players who played prior to 1920, and a "modern" team who played in 1920 and after.
 Eckersall was chosen as quarterback of the pre-1920 squad.

+He is the subject of Eckie: Walter Eckersall and the Rise of Chicago Sports, a book written by Chris Serb and released by the University of Nebraska Press in October 2025.